lewagon/teaching/onboarding.md

 All the courses are here [karr.lewagon.org](http://karr.lewagon.org/).
 At the beginig of each day, you need to give your morning talk form here (on fullscreen).

-__protip:__ during live coding session avoid to use alias or shortcuts, you can show them but one step at a time, we don't want to loose our sudents.
+__protip:__ during live coding session avoid to use alias or shortcuts, you can show them but one step at a time, we don’t want to loose our sudents.

 When your morning course is over you can switch to kitt & introduce the exercices of the day.